University of Bradford Union

-The University of Bradford Union (UBU) is the students' union for the University of Bradford in Bradford, England and is a registered charity.
+The University of Bradford Union (UBU) is the students' union for the University of Bradford in Bradford, England, and is a registered charity.

 Organisation

-UBU, referred to in full as The University of Bradford Union of Students, is led by an executive of four full-time sabbatical officers, elected annually towards the end of the academic season, and (as of 2022/23) twelve non-sabbatical Executive Officers elected either at that same time or at the start of the academic year.
+UBU, referred to in full as The University of Bradford Union of Students, is led by an executive of four full-time sabbatical officers, elected annually towards the end of the academic season, and a (often varying) number of non-sabbatical Executive Officers elected either at that same time or at the start of the academic year.

 The Executive is unusual in not having a president, in favour of a "flat structure".
 Regular reviews of the Officer roles are undertaken, with the number of sabbaticals falling from six to four in 2018 (in conjunction with a decline in student numbers), and an ongoing process of review to ensure the roles remain relevant.

 The Executive reports to a student Council that meets at least six times each academic year.
 Council members are elected through a combination of open places in a cross campus ballot, and from the devolved areas of responsibility — the assemblies of academic (programme and faculty) representatives, sports clubs, and activities groups (societies).

-The Union is located in the Student Central building, and also runs services for international students in Room 101 in the University's Richmond Building, plus for research postgraduate students in the Postgraduate (Research) Lounge.
+The Union is located in the Student Central building, and also runs services for international students in Room 101 in the university's Richmond Building, plus for research postgraduate students in the Postgraduate (Research) Lounge.
 It also looks after a Prayer Room on campus.
 The Union also runs outreach with the students based at Dewsbury Hospital.

 Role

-The function of the Union is to support and provide services for its students of the university such as academic or financial advice, plus activities and entertainment, and quality and experience improvement through co-operation or lobbying at the University.
+The function of the Union is to support and provide services for its students of the university such as academic or financial advice, plus activities and entertainment, and quality and experience improvement through co-operation or lobbying at the university.